 Out of all of Pinterest's competitors on the Internet today, Juxtapost is propably one of the largest.
 It shares similar features to Pinterest, including the ability to create private categories and only share them with certain people, and the ability to collaborate on certain categories with other users.
 However, it has a few notable features that Pinterest does not.
 One is the More Like This tab, which lets you see posts similar to the one you're viewing without having to leave the current page (you can also zoom in on posts without leaving the page, too).
 Another interesting feature is the ability to save information about your collection of bookmarked content as a spreadsheet document, so you can take it anywhere.

-There are also plenty of Pinterest imitators that focus on specific subjects, including:
+There are also plenty of other websites like Pinterest that focus on specific subjects, including: